-Given the recent proliferation of high-intensity, strength-based fitness programs with names like boot camp and SEALFIT, it would be easy to assume that all members of the military train this way: with heavy doses of strength and a token nod to cardio.
-It’s often true that the service branches pump up the importance of strength at the expense of large-volume, low-intensity base building—that essential foundation of the durable athlete.
-But not everyone bends to that one-track line of thinking.
+Given the recent proliferation of high-intensity, strength-based fitness programs with names like boot camp and SEALFIT, it would be easy to assume that all members of the military train this way: with heavy doses of strength and a token nod to aerobic training.
+It’s often true that the service branches pump up the importance of strength at the expense of large-volume, low-intensity base building—that essential foundation of any durable athlete.
+But not every tactical athlete bends to that one-track line of thinking.

 There’s a shift happening, small but powerful, with individuals like a recent graduate of the US Army Ranger School opting to cultivate endurance over pure strength.
 As this Army infantry officer sees it, the push-push-push mentality is losing its toehold.